Sweet Lavender (1920 film): Plot

-As described in various film magazine reviews, Lavender (Minter) lives with her aunt Ruth Holt (Keckley), who runs a boarding house for college boys.
+As described in various film magazine reviews, Lavender lives with her aunt Ruth Holt, who runs a boarding house for college boys.
 Lavender believes that Ruth is her mother; she does not know that her real mother died in childbirth after her husband cast her out for her lower social status.

-Among the boys at Ruth's boarding house is a freshman called Clem Hale (Goodwin).
+Among the boys at Ruth's boarding house is a freshman called Clem Hale.
 Some sophomores play a prank on him, tying him to a chair when he is supposed to be giving a speech at a dinner.
 Lavender deceives the sophomores and rescues Clem from his plight, and a romance develops between them.

-Clem's guardian, Horace Weatherburn (Sills), pays his charge a visit, and, thinking Lavender to be beneath Clem's status, objects vehemently to the relationship.
+Clem's guardian, Horace Weatherburn, pays his charge a visit, and, thinking Lavender to be beneath Clem's status, objects vehemently to the relationship.
 Lavender's aunt Ruth also objects, but for very different reasons; she recognises Weatherburn as her sister's cruel husband, and thus Lavender's father.
 Lavender is sent off to boarding school and away from Clem.

 Lavender escapes from boarding school when she hears that Clem is seriously ill.
 Disguising herself in boys' clothes, she walks through the rain until she is overcome with exhaustion and faints.
 Weatherburn finds her, and recognises her from Clem's engagement ring, which she still wears.
 Impressed by Lavender's devotion to Clem at the expense of her own safety, he takes her to him.
 Mrs. Holt tells Weatherburn the truth - that Lavender is really his daughter - and all objections to her union with Clem are overcome.

 The September 4th, 1920 edition of Motion Picture News lists a musical cue sheet for the film.